ChrisRawstone/Detecting_AI_Generated_Text/reports/README.md

 >
 > Answer:

 As said, we made use of config files.
-When we want to run a new experiment we first define the setup of the hyperparameters we want to test in a config file.
-Then we can train the model.
-To reproduce an experiment we can simply use any previous config.
-This method secures that no information is lost when running experiments and that our experiments are fully reproducible.
-The performance of each model configuration is furthermore saved to Weights and Biases.
+When we want to run a new experiment we first define the exact setup of the hyperparameters we want to test in a new config file.
+This step is important as it establishes a clear and consistent way for us to conduct each experimental run.
+Then we can move on to training the model.
+To reproduce an experiment we can simply use any previously defined config file.
+This method secures that no information is lost when running experiments and that our experiments are reproducible.
+The performance of each model configuration and training is furthermore saved to Weights and Biases.

 ### Question 14